 Steve Matthewman is an Associate Professor in Sociology at the University of Auckland and the author of Disasters, Risks and Revelation: Making Sense of our Times.
-He is an expert in the sociology of energy and disasters.
+Matthewman is an expert in the sociology of energy and disasters.

-Julie MacArthur is a Senior lecturer in Politics and International Relations at the University of Auckland.
-She’s the author of Empowering Electricity Cooperatives: Sustainability and Power Sector Reform in Canada.
-She is an expert in environmental politics and policy.
+Julie MacArthur is a Senior Lecturer in Politics and International Relations at the University of Auckland.
+MacArthur is an expert in environmental politics and policy and is the author of Empowering Electricity Cooperatives: Sustainability and Power Sector Reform in Canada.

-Prue Taylor is a Senior Lecturer in Environmental and Planning Law at the University of Auckland, Deputy Director of the New Zealand Centre for Environmental Law and the author of An Ecological Approach to International Law: Responding to Challenges of Climate Change.
-She is an expert in environmental law.
+Prue Taylor is a Senior Lecturer in Environmental and Planning Law at the University of Auckland.
+Tayor is an expert in environmental law and is the author of An Ecological Approach to International Law: Responding to Challenges of Climate Change.

 Let’s start with the problem itself – what is the big picture in terms of climate, energy, disaster and resilience?